HashDrop/HashDrop/README.md

 > **"I just need to get this file somewhere."**

+Open HashDrop.

+Upload it.

+Get your hash.

 Use it.

-Get your work done.

 Move on.

-The file is automatically removed after inactivity.
+The file automatically expires after inactivity.

 ---